siumingdev/mlops-poc/kedro_test/README.md

 1. Add the packages you need to `<project_folder>/requirements.txt`
 1. Run `kedro install`
     1. For Windows users, it is important to have `kedro` installed before running `kedro install`!
 Otherwise all packages will be installed to `base` env.
-    1. For Linux/Mac users, not tested yet
+    1. For Linux/Mac users, not tested yet.
+1. For the use of AWS S3 / MinIO, `s3fs<=0.4.2` should be installed.